dat4engr/py/automations/clean_desktop_app/README.md

 # clean_desktop_app.py
 The Python app was made to automatically delete files and folders on your desktop after scheduling it your operating system's scheduler.
-This generates a text file "deleted_files.txt" to provide the names of the files deleted when running the code.
+This generates a text file "deleted_files.txt" to provide the names of the files deleted when running the code and "delete_file.log" to provide the number of files deleted.

 ### App requirements:
 Python >= 3.11.7, datetime, and pathlib.